About Me

 Current Work

-I am currently investigating deep learning-based registration and inpainting methods for high-resolution 3D OCT Angiography volumes, particularly those affected by motion-induced corruption.
+I am currently using deep learning and representation learning to restore high-resolution 3D OCT Angiography volumes, particularly those affected by motion-induced corruption.

 Previously, I was a Software Engineer at GE Vernova, where I led our wildfire forecasting initiative, including the training, productization, and visualization of ML pipelines with power grid applications.
 I also co-led a company-wide initiative to integrate Generative AI into GEV's Electrification Software products.